emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

    Otherwise, the block cannot be reserved (this might happen if the MPS is out of memory).

-2. Create an :term:`ambiguous reference` to the block (and *no* :term:`exact references <exact reference>` to it).
-This is most easily achieved by passing a pointer to a local variable as the first argument to :c:func:`mps_reserve`.
-(Local variables are allocated on the thread's control stack, which was registered as an ambiguous root.)
+2. Initialize the block.
+During this step the block must not be referenced by an :term:`exact reference`, and references stored in it must not be followed.

-3. Initialize the object.
+   The block need not be initialized completely, but if the pool has an :term:`object format`, then by the end of this step, the block must be capable of being passed to the format's :term:`scan method` and :term:`skip method`.

-4. Call :c:func:`mps_commit` to attempt to commit the object to the care of the MPS.
+3. Call :c:func:`mps_commit` to attempt to commit the object to the care of the MPS.

    If :c:func:`mps_commit` returns true, this means that the object is